Eden of the East: The King of Eden

-Six months after the events of the anime, Takizawa has disappeared, while Saki searches for his whereabouts.
+Six months after the events of the series, Takizawa has disappeared, while Saki searches for his whereabouts.
 Juiz sends Saki a message he recorded before erasing his memory again, Takizawa instructing her to meet in their "special place".
 Following the missile strike, Eden became a successful business, and Takizawa has become a folk hero named the "Air King", his image marketed by Seleção, Jintaro Tsuji, hoping to turn him into a martyr or terrorist.
 Eden also learns Takizawa's last name has been changed to Iinuma, the same as the recently deceased Prime Minister of Japan.
 Tsuji spreads rumours that Takizawa is Iinuma's illegitimate son.

 Saki, realizing that Takizawa's message may be alluding to Ground Zero in New York, travels there.
 She discovers a gun has been smuggled into her luggage, her cab driver fleeing with Takizawa's phone in the back.
 Saki eventually finds Takizawa, who does not recognize her.
 They retrieve her purse and Takizawa's phone from the cabbie, Takizawa accepting his lost identity.
 Eden, who have access to the Seleção database, learn Yūki destroyed his phone, and Dr. Hiura is alive, his memory erased by the Supporter.
 They later discover that Mononobe has hacked their systems, forcing them to shut Eden down.

 Takizawa hopes to find out what became of his mother, traveling with Saki to a carousel where they find a golden ring left there by his mother.
 They are attacked by men working for Iinuma, and film director Taishi Naomoto, a fellow Seleção, but he is arrested.
 Kuroha aids Takizawa, informing him that he must return to Japan to confirm his illegitimacy as the Prime Minister's son.
 Mononobe begins targeting a series of trucks, actually housing the individual Juiz supercomputers, with missiles.
 He destroys the Supporter and Tsuji's trucks, while Kuroha sacrifices her own to keep Takizawa in the game.
 She leaves while Takizawa and Saki fly to Japan.